 Jesus!
 Where the hell did you come from?

 Good question.
 I come from Amaryll, a planet far from here.

 Oh, you’re an Amaryllian.
 I know about you from the History Channel.
 Is it true you guys did the whole hippopotamuses thing?

 You have been chosen for a mission of great importance to my people.

 We require the assistance of a great historian, the finest this world has ever known, to set the record straight once and for all regarding the history of Amaryllian influence upon the planet once called Earth.

 I’m flattered.
 Wow.
 But are you sure you’ve got the right guy?

 Are you not the esteemed author who penned “A Short History of Anunnaki Mating Directives & Large-Scale Construction Projects in Ancient Sumer?”

 The AMATEUR HISTORIAN, coughing and out of breath, takes a book off a shelf.
-He gingerly blows dust from its cover and shows it to the AMARYLLIAN.
+He gingerly blows dust from its cover.

 It says here I am.